-Commuter Assistants (CAs) act as a resource/guide for the incoming first year students.
-New students meet their CA for the first time during Wolf Pack Welcome.
+Commuter Assistants (CAs) act as a resource/guide for the incoming students.
 Their goal is to assist commuters in navigating campus life and getting them connected to the university.
 Meet our 2020-2021 Commuter Assistants:

 Joining a student organization can be easy, even when you're commuting and balancing school and other responsibilities!
 Many organizations meet over the lunch hour or host events that you may be able to attend in between classes.
 For a complete list of student organizations, visit HowlConnect.